 Glycerol is normally generated from body fat during periods of starvation.
 In diabetic patients, this process is often more active, independent of starvation.
 Thus, blood sugar production from body fat glycerol further increases the already high blood sugar levels in diabetes patients.
 Aquaprorin-9 inhibitors block glycerol uptake into the liver, and thereby interfere with the conversion of body fat to glucose (Jelen, Wacker et, al. 2011; Calamita, Gena et, al. 2012).
 ApoGlyx lead compound RG100204 reduces fasting blood glucose levels in an in vivo model of type-2 diabetes.

 Aquaporins have been well recognized as important drug targets (Verkman, Anderson et al. 2014; Huber, Wacker et al. 2016).
-Potential applications include the treatment of certain cancers, forms of brain swelling caused by traumatic injury, non-alcoholic fatty liver disease, psoriasis, malaria, and many more.
+Potential additional applications for aquaporin-9 inhibitors include acute pancreatitis, non-alcoholic fatty liver disease, psoriasis, malaria, and many more.
 ApoGlyx is currently exploring additional applications for aquaporin inhibitors together with academic collaborators.